-It’s where you’ll showcase the kind of work you can do, the services you offer, and past client testimonials and case studies.
-Plus, it will help you build a long-term brand as a freelancer.
+It’s your primary virtual home—the place where you can showcase the kind of work you do, the services you offer, and past client testimonials and case studies.
+It’s your main platform to make the case for why someone should hire you.

-Below you’ll learn the benefits of having a freelance website, how to choose the best website building platform for your needs, and finally how to get started building your website (along with the five must-have pages every freelancer website needs).
+Below you’ll learn the benefits of having a freelance website, how to choose the best website building platform for your needs, some of the most important pages to include, and how to get started.

 5 Benefits of Having Your Own Freelance Website